 Ahead of your RPC interview, review the information in your application, as you may be asked questions about the information you included, or about your answers to the commercial or competency questions.
 Most questions in interviews will be competency based, looking at whether you have the skills to be successful at RPC.
 There may also be some questions asking you about your motivations in wanting to work at RPC.
 Prepare answers including examples of where you have demonstrated the desired skills in the past using the STAR method.
 You are also advised to read up on RPC and their position in the market, their clients and cases and the area of law you are interested in, as the interviewers are looking for evidence that you know about them.

 Once you have pulled together all your answers, rehearse your delivery, ensuring that you answer the questions and can get your answers out without stumbling.
 The best way to do this is with a mock interview.
-Our Skype based interview service gives you that two way interview experience with guidance from a trained assessor to help you improve the next time.
+Our interview preparation package gives you that two way interview experience with guidance from a trained assessor to help you improve the next time.